-20.U.
-Regulations- Critical aquifer recharge areas designation, mapping, and classification source of drinking water is vulnerable to contamination that would affect the potability of the water.
+- 1. Designation: Critical aquifer recharge areas are areas where an aquifer that is a source of drinking water is vulnerable to contamination that would affect the potability of the water.
 These recharge areas have geologic conditions that allow high infiltration rates, which contribute significantly to the replenishment of ground water.
 These conditions also create a high potential for ground water contamination.
 All lands and shorelands classified as having high aquifer recharge potential and aquifer susceptibility are hereby designated as critical aquifer recharge areas.
 Critical aquifer recharge areas also include known wellhead protection areas for Class A water systems.
-A wellhead protection area is the surface and subsurface area surrounding a well or wellfield that supplies a public water system through which contaminants are likely to pass and eventually reach the water well(s) as designated under the Federal Safe Drinking Water Act.
+A wellhead protection area is the surface and subsurface area surrounding a well or wellfield that supplies a public water system through which contaminants are likely to pass and eventually reach the water well(s) as designated under the Federal Safe Drinking Water Act. - 2.
+Mapping: The general location and extent of critical aquifer recharge are shown on maps maintained by the County.
+These maps are useful as a guide for Kittitas County, project applicants, and/or property owners, and may be updated as more information on aquifer